pradhyumk/CS112/README.md

 Usage of this repository is subject to the Rutgers DCS Academic Integrity Policy for Programming Assignments which can be found [here](https://www.cs.rutgers.edu/academics/undergraduate/academic-integrity-policy/programming-assignments).

 ## Program 1: Polynomial
-Objective: To complete the add, multiply, and evaluate methods within the provided `polynomial.java` file.
+Objective: To complete the add, multiply, and evaluate methods within the provided `Polynomial.java` file.

 Assigned: 04 February 2020
 Due: 19 February 2020